roryp/blog/README.md

 ## Real-World Application: Contoso Fiber Case Study

-Contoso Fiber revolutionized its legacy Customer Account Management System (CAMS) by adopting the Modern Web App pattern, with these benefits:
+The MWA reference application, Contoso Fiber,  showcased how to migrate its legacy Customer Account Management System (CAMS) by adopting the Modern Web App pattern.
+One of the patterns it implements is queue based load leveling for the legacy email service giving it these new features:

 - **Enhanced Responsiveness:**
   By enqueuing email requests rather than processing them inline, the main application remained responsive under high load.